 For example, Fig.~\ref{fig:spectra} shows such a 2D matrix that was created from the measurement of a $^{60}$Co radioactive source placed at the center of the SuN detector.
 The 2D matrix has the excitation energy on the $y$-axis and the individual segment energy on the $x$-axis.
 The projections of the two axes are also presented in the figure. $^{60}$Co decays predominantly into a level of $^{60}$Ni located at $2505$ keV excitation energy, which is visible in the $y$-axis projection of Fig.~\Ref{fig:spectra}.
 This level de-excites via the emission of two sequential $\gamma$ rays with energies of $1173$ and $1332$ keV, which are visible in the $x$-axis projection.

-Close examination of the \rawmatrix~matrix reveals the major difficulty posed by total absorption spectroscopy.
-Both the excitation energy and $\gamma$ energy measurements are correlated quantities.
-As such, unfolding the measured spectra with the detector response has to take these correlations into account.
-An ideal unfolding method would translate an \rawmatrix~matrix to a corresponding \unfoldedmatrix~matrix that contains counts at locations corresponding to level scheme decays.
+\cade{An ideal \rawmatrix~measurement of this decay would feature only two discrete points at locations corresponding to these two $\gamma$-ray energies on the $x$-axis and the single $2505$ keV excitation energy on the $y$-axis.
+Realistic measurements are complicated by factors such as imperfect detector resolution and $\gamma$-matter interactions during detection (such as Compton scattering and pair-production), and contain a continuous distribution of counts concentrated around the true energy locations.
+TAS measurements are further complicated by the fact that distortions in the measurement of $E_\gamma$ are correlated with distortions in the measurement of $E_x$.
+For accurate physical analyses, it is thus essential to ``unfold'' such data by removing the effects of detector response --- a problem that is simpler in theory than in practice.} An ideal unfolding method would translate a dense \rawmatrix~matrix to a corresponding sparse \unfoldedmatrix~matrix that contains counts at locations corresponding to level scheme decays \cade{(\ref{fig:unfolded}).}

-Methods such as those described in \cite{Guttormsen1996} have proven successful in the past, but are uniaxial and only partially eliminate correlational effects in the \rawmatrix~matrices.
+Methods such as those described in \cite{Guttormsen1996} have proven most successful in the past, and are readily available to the community via software packages like the Oslo Cyclotron Lab's Matrix Manipulation (MaMa) package \cite{Guttormsen_mama}.
+These unfolding procedures are widely used, including for the SuN detector, but are uniaxial and only partially eliminate correlational effects in the \rawmatrix~matrices.